 Like standalone shower screens, bath shower screens (or over-bath shower screens) are available in a wide variety of choices.
 Sliding screens are more common for baths than a hinged door if space is tight.
 But people are more creative than ever when it comes to bath shower screens: For instance, if it’s a combination bath/shower, we can avoid the door altogether, installing a partial screen that only covers the area where the shower head is, leaving the rest of the bath open.
 Still other glass applications in the bathroom include glass partitions for any space, such as a full- or half-wall between the toilet and bath, for instance.

-Shower Screen Installation
+Shower Screens Gold Coast: Installation

 A final consideration—but among the most important—is the installation of your shower screen, bath shower screen or partition.
 You want it done right.
 Good installation should always result in a screen or panel that is airtight and always looks and feels securely in place.
 Our team is expertly trained in glass shower screens and other glass installations and will always make sure the job is done right.

 Call us today to discuss your ideas for glass design features in the bathroom.
 We’d love to hear your plans and find a way to make it fit your budget.
+If you’re located in Brisbane check out our Brisbane shower screens page.